massung/CHIP-8/README.md

 Simply pass the filename of the ROM or a .C8 assembly source file to the executable and CHIP-8 will load it, assemble if required, and begin running it.
 If no ROM or C8 file is specified then a default ROM ([Pong](https://en.wikipedia.org/wiki/Pong)) is loaded.

-Once the program is running, press `F1` at any time to see the list of key commands available to you.
+Once the program is running, press `H` at any time to see the list of key commands available to you.
 But here's a quick breakdown:

 | Emulation         | Description
 |:------------------|:-----------------